DandyLyons/notes/content/Topics/Software Development/Programming Languages/Swift/SwiftGodot/Use Cases/Setting up your SwiftGodot GDExtension.md

 See [docs tutorial Section 3](https://swiftpackageindex.com/migueldeicaza/swiftgodot/main/tutorials/swiftgodot/your-first-extension#Set-up-the-extension) step 5 and 6.

 > [!Question] How do we automate this?
 > There must be a way to automate this so that it is quicker, easier and less error prone.
 Perhaps we should use a makefile or a script?
+See [[#Using a Build Script]].

 ## Using a Build Script
 Here is an example build script[^1] which can be used to copy the build targets into your Godot project.
+And here is an [explanation](https://www.perplexity.ai/search/you-are-an-expert-at-godot-exp-IWU2FwreQgqGUpR8V0MjoQ) of how the script works.

 ```sh
 #!/bin/sh